DolbyLaboratories/pmd_tool/README.md

 #### Using the GNU makefiles

-Use the makefiles located in dlb_pmd/make/pmd_tool.
+Use the makefiles located in dlb_pmd/make.
+Go to the appropriate directory for the application and the platform and run GNU make.
 Go to the appropriate directory and run GNU make.
 Release and debug executables are created in the same directory as the makefile.